Synemon plana: Conservation

 Golden sun moth populations have undergone substantial surveying and study, including through mitochondrial DNA analysis and allonym electrophoresis.
 Conventional management actions for the species have included measures to improve habitat quality for the golden sun-moth, via the re-establishment of native grasses, weed and biomass removal, as well as efforts to reduce their mortality rates through predator control.
 In environments where remnant habits co-exist with urban, management using a biodiversity sensitive urban design has been explored.

 Sightings

 In January 2021, a moth was sighted and photographed by a man walking his dog in Wangaratta, Victoria.
+The sighting was considered significant due to its distance from previously established populations, which was described as being "(...)
+The first sighting for sure within cooee of Wangaratta".

 Threats and Impacts

 The major threat to existing golden sun moth populations is the loss and degradation of grassland habitat and the subsequent changes in vegetative composition.
 Predation, frequent and/or intense fire and their small, isolated and fragmented populations are also likely threats.
 The native grasslands and grassy woodlands habitat of the moth are the most threatened of all vegetation types in Australia, with an estimated 99.5% being heavily altered or destroyed.
 The integrity of this minuscule remaining native grassland has been impacted further by introduced pasture grasses and clovers, outcompeting the native Austrostipa and Rytidosperma species, as well as contributing to other ramifications.
 Predation from birds including the willie wagtail (Rhipidura leucophyrs), starling (Sturnus vulgaris), magpie lark (Grallina cyanoleuca) and welcome swallow (Hirundo neoxena), as well as predatory insects such as the robber fly (Asilidae) can contribute to adult golden sun moth mortality.
 While the golden sun moth is locally abundant at many small patches, majority of these sites are public areas and therefore, at risk to disturbance.
 The fragmentation and isolation of these populations further prohibits the ability for relatively immobile females to recolonise areas, reducing genetic change.